Evan Longoria Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.83 team ERA that ranks eighth across all MLB pitching staffs.
+- The Blue Jays' 3.81 team ERA ranks sixth among all league pitching staffs.

-- Blue Jays pitchers combine to surrender 118 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (118 total, 1.3 per game).

+- Kikuchi (7-3) gets the starting nod for the Blue Jays in his 19th start of the season.
+He's put together a 4.24 ERA in 93 1/3 innings pitched, with 96 strikeouts.

+- In his most recent time out on Friday, July 7, the lefty threw five innings against the Chicago White Sox, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.